brettkromkamp/typed-tree/README.md

 ## Installation

-`TypedTree` officially supports Python 3.7–3.10.
-To install `TypedTree`, simply:
+TypedTree officially supports Python 3.7–3.10.
+To install TypedTree, simply:

     $ pip install --upgrade typed-tree

 ## Install the Development Version

-If you have [Git](https://git-scm.com/) installed on your system, it is possible to install the development version of `TypedTree`.
+If you have [Git](https://git-scm.com/) installed on your system, it is possible to install the development version of TypedTree.

-Before installing the development version, you may need to uninstall the standard version of `TypedTree` using `pip`:
+Before installing the development version, you may need to uninstall the standard version of TypedTree using ``pip``:

     $ pip uninstall typed-tree